Employee Recognition

 Step 5: Involve Managers

-Managers lead your organization.
-If your staff see their managers enjoying the program and using it to give feedback, they’ll do the same.
-Go the extra mile and get manager buy-in before rolling this out to your company.
-You won’t regret the time you spend doing this.
+Manager involvement plays a gigantic role in your program's success.
+If your staff see their managers enjoying the program and using it to give feedback, they'll do the same.
+Follow these best practices to achieve manager buy-in and ensure they stick to the rules of your program:

-Bake It into Your Workflows (Slack, Teams)
+Bake Recognition Into Your Workflows

-Make It Visible
+Make Praise Visible

 Remind People Often

-It’s easy to slip back into old habits when you’ve been using those methods for years.
-Make sure that you remind people about how you’d like them to recognize each other in your organization.
+It's easy to slip back into old habits when you've been using specific methods for years.
+Keep your people on track by reminding them how you'd like them to recognize each other in your organization.
+Ryan Faber, Founder and CEO of Copymatic, suggests:

-Step 7: Make It Extremely Easy
+Step 7: Make Recognition Simple

-Nancy Stewart, HR Leadership Consultant at Talent Alchemists confides, “One recognition program I launched was a massive failure because of the bureaucracy involved.
-Instead of being handed a new iPad in the moment, a deserving employee had to wait weeks for their iPad to arrive and then had to have a tax adjustment made to their paycheck.
+“One recognition program I launched was a massive failure because of the bureaucracy involved.
+Instead of being handed a new iPad in the moment, a deserving employee had to wait weeks for their iPad to arrive and then had a tax adjustment made to their paycheck.
 Everyone was frustrated and angry, the exact opposite of what we were going for.
 After one quarter, we pivoted to a new program.”

 Step 8: Trust Your People